What is Thyroid Disease

 Types of Thyroid Diseases

-A. Hypothyroidism (Underactive Thyroid): Hypothyroidism is arguably one of the most common and undiagnosed endocrine health disorders suffered by the population worldwide.
-This condition is twice as prevalent in women as compared to men and is very commonly seen among women of child bearing age.
+- Hypothyroidism (Underactive Thyroid): Hypothyroidism is arguably one of the most common and undiagnosed endocrine health disorders suffered by the population worldwide.
+This condition is twice as prevalent in women as compared to men and is very commonly seen among women of childbearing age.
+Managing hypothyroidism diet, which focuses on nourishing the thyroid and optimizing hormone levels.
+This diet typically includes foods rich in iodine, selenium, and zinc, as well as avoiding goitrogenic foods that can interfere with thyroid function.

-Hypothyroidism is caused due to an underactive Thyroid gland resulting in a deficient secretion of Thyroid hormones affecting basic bodily functions such as breathing, digestion, weight, heart rate and mood swings.
+Hypothyroidism is caused due to an underactive Thyroid gland resulting in a deficient secretion of Thyroid hormones affecting basic bodily functions such as breathing, digestion, weight, heart rate, and mood swings.
+It’s important for individuals with hypothyroidism to work closely with a healthcare professional to develop a personalized hypothyroidism diet plan that supports their overall well-being.

-B. Thyroiditis (Inflammation of the Thyroid gland): Thyroiditis can significantly reduce the amount of hormones that your thyroid produces.
+- Thyroiditis (Inflammation of the Thyroid gland): Thyroiditis can significantly reduce the amount of hormones that your thyroid produces.
 The most common cause of Thyroiditis is Hashimoto’s Thyroiditis.
+Managing thyroiditis often involves dietary considerations, similar to those for hypothyroidism, to support thyroid health and reduce inflammation.

-C. Hashimoto’s thyroiditis: It is an autoimmune disease condition and is the most common cause of Hypothyroidism.
+- Hashimoto’s thyroiditis: It is an autoimmune disease condition and is the most common cause of Hypothyroidism.
 It is an inherited medical condition wherein the body’s own cells attack and damage the thyroid gland.
+People with Hashimoto’s thyroiditis may benefit from both a hypothyroidism diet and an anti-inflammatory diet, as reducing inflammation can help manage the autoimmune response.

-E. Thyroid nodules : Thyroid nodules like any other nodules are characterised by solid or fluid filled lumps in the Thyroid gland at the base of the neck.
+- Thyroid nodules: Thyroid nodules, like any other nodules, are characterized by solid or fluid-filled lumps in the Thyroid gland at the base of the neck.
 Most of the Thyroid nodules generally don’t produce any symptoms and may possibly not require any treatment.
-However, for those that are larger or are cancerous nodules (that can be felt or seen as visible lumps at the base of the neck and produce blatant symptoms) treatment options like medications or surgical removal methods are available.
+However, for those that are larger or are cancerous nodules (that can be felt or seen as visible lumps at the base of the neck and produce blatant symptoms), treatment options like medications or surgical removal methods are available.

-F. Thyroid Cancer : Thyroid cancer is more commonly diagnosed among adult women as compared to in men and youth.
+- Thyroid Cancer: Thyroid cancer is more commonly diagnosed among adult women as compared to in men and youth.
 About 2/3 of cases occur in people aged 55 years.
 There are different kinds of thyroid cancers, causes of which are poorly understood.
 Combinations of genetic and environmental factors are speculated to be the causative factors.
-Most Thyroid cancer cases have a good prognosis and generally high survival rates, especially if diagnosed during the early stages
+Most Thyroid cancer cases have a good prognosis and generally high survival rates, especially if diagnosed during the early stages.
+Treatment for thyroid cancer often involves surgical removal of the thyroid gland, followed by thyroid hormone replacement therapy, and dietary recommendations may be given to support overall health and well-being during and after treatment.

 Causes of Hypothyroidism